networkoptix/nx_open_integrations/api_sample/README.md

 - **`scope=cloudSystemId=<id>`** → a token scoped to one site, required to call that site's API (its cameras, its event log, …).

-`cdb-oauth2-list-systems` uses the no-scope token; `rest-list-cameras-cloud-user` and `rest-event-log` use the scoped token.
+`cdb-oauth2-list-systems` uses the no-scope token; `rest-list-cameras-cloud-user`, `rest-event-log`, and `jsonrpc-subscribe-events-cloud-user` use the scoped token.

 ## 5. The Nx APIs